The Consultation Center

 Our training program includes seminars that incorporate human diversity into how the work in conceptualized and carried out, and also provides opportunities for fellows to collaborate with supervisors on research, evaluation, consultation, training, and program development with diverse populations.

 The Center provides leadership for the Division of Prevention & Community Research (DPCR), one of the research divisions of the Yale Department of Psychiatry.
-Many faculty affiliated with the DPCR have primary appointments at The Consultation Center and conduct studies in a wide range of areas, including: resilience promotion with at-risk populations; the prevention of adolescent substance abuse; understanding and preventing trauma; risk and protective factors for interpersonal violence; impact and effectiveness evaluations of behavioral health, child welfare, and juvenile justice services; academic achievement and engagement among low-income and minority youth; social determinants of health; impact of neighborhood contexts on health and well-being; health access and health disparities; prisoner re-entry; fatherhood; and male development.
+Many faculty affiliated with the DPCR have primary appointments at The Consultation Center and conduct studies in a wide range of areas, including: resilience promotion with at-risk populations; the prevention of adolescent substance abuse; understanding and preventing trauma; impact and effectiveness evaluations of behavioral health, child welfare, and juvenile justice services; academic achievement and engagement among low-income and minority youth; social determinants of health; impact of neighborhood contexts on health and well-being; health access and health disparities; prisoner re-entry; fatherhood; and male development.
 Studies are conceptualized within social ecological, developmental, and cultural contexts; often involve multiple levels of analysis (individual, family, peer, organization, neighborhood, community); and use mixed methods that combine quantitative and qualitative approaches.
 Click here for more information about the DPCR.

 Each year research projects may be available to fellows as part of their placement.
 Fellows also participate in scholarly activities through their attendance at monthly colloquia and the Annual Visiting Lecture given by a prominent scholar from outside Yale.